-- 4 Double-click the copied PDF file. - Adobe Reader (most recent version recommended) must be installed on your computer. - Adobe Reader can be downloaded free from the Internet.
+- Instruction manual for ImageBrowser EX (ImageBrowser EX User Guide) is included in the software. - Double-click the copied PDF file. - Adobe Reader (most recent version recommended) must be installed on your computer. - Adobe Reader can be downloaded free from the Internet.